gbrlprs/gbrlprs/README.md

 ► **purple teaming for real-world infrastructure**

 I experiment with both offensive and defensive techniques in lab and homelab environments. this includes configuring infrastructure, identifying attack paths, simulating threats, and improving monitoring and response workflows.

-► **(occasional/side-linked research) computational neuroscience & neuroimaging**

-I have an academic interest in computational neuroscience (originated by reference on the publishing of papers in the same field), particularly fMRI data analysis and signal interpretation. this is currently a side area of study, with a focus on understanding methodologies rather than producing original clinical research.

 ► **automation & precision toolmaking**